DesktopECHO/xWSL/README.md

 # xWSL
-The fastest way to a WSL desktop
+The fastest way to a useable desktop.
+Anyone can play, send me a pull request!
+D.